Veterans Day closings, changes and activities

 *Winston-Salem/Forsyth County schools will be closed.

-Yard-waste collections: Today and Wednesday will be on a regular schedule.
+*Yard-waste collections: Wednesday will be on a regular schedule.
 Thursday collections will be on Friday.

 There will be no change in recycling collections.